nanthasnk/Glassdoor-Jobs-Salary-Prediction/README.md

 - Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to obtain the best model
 - Built a web application using Streamlit Web API

+# Motivation
+*“You can lay the groundwork now so that when the crisis is over you have opened doors and rekindled relationships.”*<br>
+The coronavirus (COVID-19) outbreak is causing widespread concern and economic hardship for consumers, businesses and communities across the globe.
+Being able to get a good job right now in the data science industry, with a salary proportionate to the skills they possess is important, and at the same time, much more different compared to more normal time.
+This Web Application powered by machine learning provides a means to help estimate the salary based on the skills of a person, as well as the company hiring them.

 # Resources Used
 **Python Version:** 3.7 </br>
 **Packages Used:** Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, Selenium, Streamlit, Pickle  </br>